 Can I contact the Counsellor to find out how things are going?

 The counsellor has a confidential relationship with your child and has a duty to them not to share any information without their agreement and/or knowledge.
-If the counsellor has any serious concerns it will have been discussed with your child that the counsellor will have to share that information.
-If you have any serious concerns, please contact Mrs C Knott, Senior Leadership Team Link for the School Counselling Service, at school.
+If the counsellor has any serious concerns it will have been explained to your child that the counsellor will have to share that information with another professional person/agency.
+For more information, if you have any serious concerns, or if you would like to contact the Counselling Service Manager, please contact Mrs C Knott, Senior Leadership Team Link for the School Counselling Service, at John Colet School.